myQwil/metronome/README.md

 # metronome
-metronome made with libpd and Qt
+metronome made with libpd, SDL, and Qt